aaashfaq/Survival_Prediction_using_Multimodal_Neural_Networks/README.md

 -- Results folder contains the evaluation metrics that were recorded after during training and testing of the model.

--- Model Archietecture folders contains Architecture Diagrams for the designed Multimodal Neural Networks
+-- Model Architecture folders contains Architecture Diagrams for the designed Multimodal Neural Networks